-June-August 2023: Seating The High Road Transition Collaborative
+June-August 2023: Seating Our Collaborative

-The High Road Transition Collaborative surfaced all organizations doing vital community and economic development work in our four counties and Tribal Lands.
-This informed our Endorsement Sheets, which allowed the HRTC to nominate our Region's voting members and put forward recommendations for representatives on the Sector Planning Tables.
+Redwood Region RISE's Collaborative surfaced all organizations doing vital community and economic development work in our four counties and Tribal Lands.
+This informed our Endorsement Sheets, which allowed the Collaborative to nominate our Region's Voting Members and put forward recommendations for representatives on the Sector Planning Tables.

-The Equity Council started meeting and will audit the nominees selected by the HRTC to ensure fair and balanced representation, specifically from our Priority Communities.
+The Equity Council started meeting and will audit the nominees selected by the Collaborative to ensure fair and balanced representation, specifically from our Priority Communities\.
 After confirming and announcing the nominees, new partners will be on-boarded, trainings delivered, Data Collection and Payment Forms and contracts processed, and Partnership Agreement Letters signed.
 The Convening Team will submit a first draft of the Regional Summary Part 1.